Formula to Calculate Forward Rate

-As per above-given data, we will calculate a one-year rate from now of company POR ltd.
+As per the above-given data, we will calculate a one-year rate from now of company POR ltd.

-Therefore, calculation of one year forward rate one year from now will be,
+Therefore, the calculation of the one-year forward rate one year from now will be,

 F(1,1) = [(1 + S1)n1 / (1 + S2)n2]1/(n1-n2) – 1